SHOPPING CART

 • Apply a side dressing of Tui NovaTec Premium fertiliser to shrub borders and flower gardens.

-• Aphids and whitefly are all still moving about now, particularly if the weather is still very warm.
+• Aphids and whitefly are all still moving about now, particularly if the weather is still warm in your region.
+If infestations are small blast them off with the hose.
+If the infestation is larger, select a suitable spray from your local garden centre.

 • Lay Tui Quash every few weeks to keep slugs and snails at bay.

-• Prune back summer flowering perennials and bulbs that have finished for the season, to tidy up garden borders and beds.
+• Prune back summer flowering perennials and bulbs that have finished flowering for the season to tidy up garden borders and beds.

 • Save and dry seeds of summer flowers for sowing in the spring.